dphm/pair_identify/README.md

 * Further filtering of the args in *z.csv*
 * Check positions of interesting distances for proximity to genes ([GREAT](http://bejerano.stanford.edu/great/public/html/))
+* Data analysis to find supporting evidence of transcription factor cooperation
 * Apply approach to extant mammalian genomes and inferred ancestral mammalian genomes
 *Note: current TFBS data provides positions relative to the human genome, but the TFBS positions required are from the original genomes*